About Me

 General Background

 I am a first-generation Mexican-American from the Bronx, NY.
 Before entering the field, I spent a decade as a bilingual public school teacher in my home borough.
-I came to astronomy and planetary science as an adult, through curiosity and a willingness to try something new.
+I came to astronomy and planetary science as an adult, through night school, self-directed study, and a decision to start over.

 As a first-generation student, navigating uncharted territory without a guide is something I know well.
 What carried me through was curiosity, the tenacity to push through challenges, and mentors who believed I belonged.